Orange Pi RV2

 sudo sync

-• Insert the flashed SD card into Orange Pi RV2
+• Insert the SD card into the Orange Pi RV2

 • Connect HDMI, keyboard, and mouse

-• Connect power - the board will boot automatically
+• Connect power (the board boots automatically)

-computer Linux Installation & Configuration
+Linux Configuration

-After first boot, update your system:
+After first boot, update everything and install build tools:

 sudo apt update